 Through this bold initiative, Endless Everglades seeks to redefine the way creatives approach their workspaces, revolutionizing the industry and providing an inspiring model for the future.
 It aspires to create a space where innovation and collaboration thrive, offering a compelling reason for creative minds to choose this alternative over the traditional urban setting.

-Part of an ongoing body of work, Endless Everglades 2022 is an immersive sculptural installation built of furniture-grade PVC, neon green plexiglas, with video projections of footage shot in various locations in the Florida Everglades.
-Scaled to the dimensions of the garage gallery space, the artifice of a working water fountain cites the miles of PVC pipes under local roads and canals that serve to run water from Lake Okeechobee into the Southern Everglades.
-In its closed-system of water circulation, Rigau creates an illusion of preservation.
+Part of an ongoing body of work, Endless Everglades, an immersive sculptural installation built of furniture-grade PVC, neon green plexiglas, with video projections of footage shot in various locations in the Florida Everglades.
+Scaled to the dimensions of gallery space, the artifice of a working water fountain cites the miles of PVC pipes under local roads and canals that serve to run water from Lake Okeechobee into the Southern Everglades.
+In its closed-system of water circulation, it creates an illusion of preservation.
 The founding serves only to maintain the life of a single, lone Money Tree plant.
 Simultaneously, the pursuit is deemed likely to fail by the chaos and language that fill the empty spaces of the structure and dance across the gallery walls.
 It’s the illusion of movement being in a fixed state when the very life at stake cannot be sustained in such an environment.
 Such as those manmade roads and pathways bisect and disrupt the natural egress of water through bedrock of porous limestone from Lake Okeechobee to our homes, nothing is endless that can’t be contained.